 - ⅓ cup vanilla yoghurt

-- 1 tablespoon honey
+- 1 tablespoon honey or maple syrup

-- ¼ teaspoon vanilla
+- ¼ teaspoon vanilla extract

 - 1 tablespoon chia seeds